hjtb/Doom-Quiz/README.md

 The answer, mute and how to buttons weren't displaying on mobile

 * **Fix**
-I found a 1980s gaming font on [Google Fonts](https://fonts.google.com/specimen/Trade+Winds?query=trade) that replaces amazdoomleft quite well and I also found a similar one called orbitron which matches .
-It isn't as good as the space marine font but it's better than no text.
-I will have to search for another fitting back up.
+I found a font on [Google Fonts](https://fonts.google.com/specimen/Trade+Winds?query=trade) that replaces amazdoomleft quite well and I also found a similar one called orbitron which matches the space marine font very well.

 ## **Deployment**
  https://hjtb.github.io/Doom-Quiz/